Self Hosted

 Options

-• EMAIL - EMAIL environment variable used for certbot expiration reminders
+• EMAIL - email used for certbot expiration reminders

-• DOMAIN - custom domain used for self hosting setup
+• DOMAIN - custom domain (e.g. example.com) used for self hosting setup

 • AUTH_BASIC_USERNAME - username used in first time setup to protect the site